Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/review.md

         ![release page](img/05-review-06-hints.png)

-        **Product Home Page**: the screenshot below is only displaying data for the "Prep for launch" release (using the dropdown in the top left), and it is showing a customized set of widgets that show that our requirements, risks, and incidents are all looking good.
+        **Product Home Page**: the screenshot below only displays data for the "Prep for launch" release (using the dropdown in the top left).
+The layout here is customized with specific widgets that show that our requirements, risks, and incidents are all looking good.

         ![product home page](img/05-review-07-hints.png)